ChornyiDev/pyannote-goggle-stt-video-transcript/README.md

 ## ✨ Key Features

+-   **Structured Transcript Format:** Results stored as organized array with speaker, time, and text for each segment
 -   **Speaker Segment Merging:** Consecutive segments from the same speaker are automatically merged for coherent transcripts
 -   **Production Ready:** Gunicorn WSGI server with systemd service management
 -   **Webhook Notifications:** Optional POST notifications when processing completes